Frequently Asked Questions

 Furniture makers typically build free-standing, custom pieces and tend to utilize much more solid wood, with a smaller amount of plywood.
 While cabinetmakers do make some free standing cabinets, most of what we consider architectural woodworking is attached to a larger structure.
 If you are interested in building furniture, taking a cabinetmaking course is a good way to start, since it teaches you about wood properties, milling, and joinery techniques that are common to both cabinetmaking and furniture making.

 How is the job market?

-This is a good time to enter the field.
+This is a great time to enter the field!
 Cabinet shops across the country are losing long-time employees to retirement and are looking for new skilled workers.
 Pay and benefits are increasing, and many of the mid-size and larger shops offer medical benefits, 401K, and/or profit sharing.
 Most graduates will begin their career working on the shop floor, but there is considerable room for advancement, particularly at larger shops.
 For example, there are positions in drafting/design, estimating, project management, supervision and installation.
 In fact, employers like NESAW graduates because they are exposed to many of these areas of expertise during our program.

 What is the class like?
 What is the student-teacher ratio?

 Class runs Monday thru Friday from 8 am – 4:30 pm, with two short breaks plus a half hour for lunch.

 We have one primary instructor, and will accept no more than 10 students.
 We also invite experts in the field to spend time with our students, demonstrating specific techniques.